tensor4all/TensorCrossInterpolation.jl/README.md

 - The return type of `f` (`Float64` in this case) must be stated explicitly in the call to `crossinterpolate2`.

 The resulting `TensorCI2` object can be further manipulated, see [user manual](https://tensors4fields.gitlab.io/tensorcrossinterpolation.jl/dev/index.html).
-To evaluate the TCI interpolation, simply call your `TensorCI` object like you would call the original function:
+To evaluate the TCI interpolation, simply call your `TensorCI1` object like you would call the original function:
 ```julia
 originalvalue = f([1, 2, 3, 4, 5, 6, 7, 8])
 interpolatedvalue = tci([1, 2, 3, 4, 5, 6, 7, 8])